open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

 - [Body](./data-model.md#field-body)
 - [Attributes](./data-model.md#field-attributes)

+User can provide each of these fields, but it is up to their discretion.
+Therefore, this API needs to be structured to accept these fields, but MUST NOT obligate a user to provide them.

 ## Usage

 ### How to Create Log4J Style Appender

-An Appender implementation can be used to allow emitting logs via OpenTelemetry [LogRecordExporters](sdk.md#logrecordexporter).
+An Appender implementation can be used to bridge logs into the [Log SDK](./sdk.md) OpenTelemetry [LogRecordExporters](sdk.md#logrecordexporter).
 This approach is typically used for applications which are fine with changing the log transport and is [one of the supported](README.md#direct-to-collector) log collection